OpenPIV/openpiv_tk_gui/docs/_build/html/_sources/contribution.rst.txt

 - OpenPivGui ist designed for providing a very fast workflow.
 Don't interrupt this workflow by asking for individual user input, as far as possible.
 Rather use parameters or algorithms.

-- Seperate the user interface code from the working code.
-An OpanPivParams object can be created and used independently from the GUI.
-Also the vec_plot module or the MutiProcessing class can be called from the command line from another program or Jupyter notebook, independently from the GUI.
+- Separate the user interface code from the working code.
+An OpenPivParams object can be created and used independently from the GUI.
+Also the vec_plot module or the MultiProcessing class can be called from the command line from another program or Jupyter notebook, independently from the GUI.

 - The code is designed for developing it together with PIV-experimentalists rather than programmers.
 Therefore, keep the code as clear and concise as possible, also by resigning from too many user-friendly gimmicks.